 In the event of any emergency, AIS will contact parents and guardians as soon as safe and practical for students to be released.
 Students who are unable to be picked up by a parent or guardian immediately shall be looked after by AIS staff. *Parents and guardians are advised to provide AIS with up-to-date emergency contact details.

-For detailed information of AIS’s fire and earthquake protocol, please refer to the Fire Protection Plan for AISback to top
+For detailed information of AIS’s fire and earthquake protocol, please refer to the AIS Fire Plan 2023back to top

 Earthquake Preparation Information for Foreigners in Japan